 Mathematics Learning Center

-The Mathematics Learning Center has peer tutors available Monday through Friday.
-We provide free tutoring for students in lower level math courses.
+The Mathematics Learning Center has peer tutors available who provide free tutoring for students in lower level math courses.
 The courses that are available for tutoring are Math 010, 120, 139, 143, 144, 177, 209, 210, 212, 213, 240, 248, and 314.
 We also provide tutoring for the Math Placement Exam, Praxis Math, GRE Math, and ACT Math.
 Students in upper level math courses should see their professor during office hours for assistance.